 Whether you are able to receive an airdrop during an active loan depends on the airdrop/claim mechanism.
-In some scenarios - the answer is no. Here are a few scenarios for your reference (please note, this list is not exhaustive):
+In some scenarios the answer is yes, and in others unfortunately no. Here are a few scenarios for your reference (please note, this list is not exhaustive):

-- If the airdrop is distributed based on a snapshot that was taken before your loan began, at a time when the NFT was still in your wallet, then your wallet will still receive it.
+- If the airdrop is distributed based on a snapshot that was taken before your loan began (at a time when the NFT was still in your wallet), then your wallet will likely still receive it.

 - In yield-bearing NFTs, where the claim/value is accrued "in" the NFT or "connected" to the NFT, the claim will be waiting for you once you have possession of the NFT again.

 - If the airdrop occurs in real-time or based on a snapshot that was taken after the loan began, then the escrow smart contract will receive the airdrop, in which case it cannot be retrieved later unfortunately.
 Although the escrow smart contract includes technical provisions for manual retrieval of airdrops, we are currently unable to provide this service.
 We are are working on a holistic solution for airdrops via escrowless lending technology.